 In 2021, after a great deal of work by many people, a Crowdfunder was launched for Threads of Time, a beautiful hardback limited-editon art book celebrating 25 years of Fine Cell Work.
 Elise is one of the book’s editors and contributors, alongside 30 other writers—including Tracy Chevalier, Louis de Bernières, Esther Freud and Isabella Tree—all working pro bono to help this inspiring charity do more for prisoner rehabilitation than it already does.

-May 2021: Within days, the Crowdfunder target was met and almost doubled.
-Beyond making the book happen, all raised funds go directly to the charity's work in prisons—more vital than ever in times of lockdown.
+Within days, the Crowdfunder target was met and almost doubled.
+Beyond making the book happen, all raised funds went directly to the charity's work in prisons—more vital than ever in times of lockdown.
 See the Crowdfunder page and video here.

-May 2022: The book will be published and launched in early summer, 2022.
-Although the Crowdfunder campaign has closed, books can be pre-ordered from Fine Cell Work.
+May 2022: The book is published and launched!
+Copies can still be ordered directly from Fine Cell Work.